cncf/tag-security/assessments/projects/custodian/joint-review.md

  ### Security Degradation

 The project itself is a key target.
 With a small community, and even smaller approver and project review team, the likelihood that malicious policy content or code or dependencies will be released is non-zero.
-This would significantly compromise users of custodian who regularly update from the project git repository or use their python package distribution.
+This would significantly compromise users of Custodian who regularly update from the project git repository or use their python package distribution.

 The policy content maintained by the organization is a secondary target.
 Except at very large organizations, it is likely 1 or 2 users would maintain the entire policy repository with little to no oversight.
 It is unrealistic to expect smaller organizations to effectively review every policy change.